ilanman/Rpres_ML_2/index.md

 - Core points are located inside a cluster
 - Border points are on the borders between two clusters
-- Neighborhood of p are all points within some radius of p, Eps
+- Neighborhood of p are all points within some radius of p, $Eps$

 ----